radekstepan/foundation-sandboxed/README.md

 - [x] No `max-width` on grid rows.
 - [x] A `foundation` class prefix/sandboxing on all selectors.
 - [x] Minimize all CSS files.
+- [x] Package all CSS as CommonJS modules that can be required in the browser.